About Reading Lila

 Online

-This excerpt is available online in both an HTML web page and as this downloadable PDF.
+This excerpt is available here and as this downloadable PDF.
 At the time of this writing the PDF version has gone through another editing cycle but the HTML remains more dynamic.
 The HTML web-page is built with internal page links (anchors) – which make it possible to link not only to the page itself but also to specific sections.
 This makes it possible for me to reference parts of the excerpt in other writings and also in other place on the Internet (for example – when I comment on other people’s websites).
 Some of these references accumulate at the bottom of the web page making it a Dynamic collection of other related resources.
 In addition the web-page has some embedded links to resources that expand on or relate to some of Pirsig’s references.
 I expect the web-page will continue to change, more then the PDF.

-2 Comments
+Comments

 Definitely how much you said.
 Interesting to follow, but too much content. 🙂